Renault Alpine GTA/A610: Le Mans

 The Le Mans was released in February 1990, with a plan of building 300 units.
 325 were built until February 1991.
 It used the catalyzed V6 Turbo engine, with power dropping from 200 to 185 PS.
-It is equipped with a body kit derived from the one proposed by a German tuner.
-The fenders are widened, and the front turn signals migrate from the fender tips to the bumper.
-The fenders and front mask are formed in one piece and rocker panels are added.
+It was equipped with a body kit derived from the one proposed by a German tuner.
+The fenders were widened, and the front turn signals migrated from the fender tips to the bumper.
+The fenders and front mask were formed in one piece and rocker panels were added.
 It has specific ACT wheels "BBS style" with a false central nut.
-Only three colors are offered: Alpine Blue (No. 488), Imperial Red (No. 570) and Beetle Green (No. 592).
-This body kit will give the outline of its successor, the A610.
+Only three colours were offered: Alpine Blue (No. 488), Imperial Red (No. 570) and Beetle Green (No. 592).
+This body kit led directly to the style of its successor, the A610.

 In 1990, Alpine had been obliged by French regulations to clean up its engines.
-Contrary to the Renault 25 V6 Turbo which sees its power going from 182 to 205 hp, the V6 Turbo of the GTA dropped from 200 to 185 PS because of the various adaptations required to fit it at the rear of the car, in particular for the implementation of the gearbox.
-With a totally different engine environment, the engineers cannot optimize the GTA's pollution control at a reasonable cost without reducing power.
-The sales volumes of the Alpine do not allow such investments.
-Apart from the top speed, which drops from 250 to 240 km/h, the decrease in performance is not noticeable.
+Contrary to the Renault 25 V6 Turbo which saw its power going from 182 to 205 hp, the V6 Turbo of the GTA dropped from 200 to 185 PS because of the various adaptations required to fit it at the rear of the car, in particular for the inclusion of the gearbox.
+With a totally different engine environment, the engineers could not optimize the GTA's pollution control at a reasonable cost without reducing power.
+The sales volumes of the Alpine did not allow such investments.
+Apart from the top speed, which dropped from 250 to 240 km/h, the decrease in performance was considered to be hardly noticeable.

-With the help of the Danielson SA company, the after-sales service nevertheless develops a simple and inexpensive engine preparation intended to calm discontented Alpine buyers.
-The engine management is optimized and the power increases from 185 to 210 PS.
-The registration was modified accordingly.
+With the help of the Danielson SA company, Alpine developed through their after-sales & service dealers a simple and inexpensive engine modification intended to calm discontented Alpine buyers.
+The engine management was optimized and the power increased from 185 to 210 PS.
+The competition group registration was modified accordingly.
 The Danielson "Le Mans" has almost the same performance as the non-catalyzed V6 Turbo.
 In acceleration, it can be as fast as a Porsche 911 (964) Carrera 2 or a Ferrari 348 TB (from 100 to 140 km/h in 9.3 s in fifth gear).
-This preparation cost at the time 16 000 FRF in addition to the 375 000 FRF of the basic car.
+This modification cost at the time 16 000 FRF in addition to the 375 000 FRF of the basic car.

 Alpine GTA Le Mans in blue Alpine.

 Alpine GTA Le Mans in imperial red.